Janutimate/Project-BBNJKS/README.md

 ---

+## Configuration and Sensitive Information

+The following file is **not committed**:
+- `backend/.env`
+To allow the application to run, an example configuration file is provided:
+- `backend/.env.example`

+The marker must create a `.env` file in the `backend` directory using the values specified in `.env.example`.
+No additional or hidden configuration values are required.
+All required configuration values are documented in this README and no modification of the application code is necessary to run the system successfully.

 ## How to Run the Application (Docker)

 The application runs entirely inside Docker containers.
 No local installation of Node.js or MongoDB is required.